ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 ### 2.a) Sync a single coin along with output descriptors (Sparrow wallet case)

 In the first case of the second layer of the sync protocol, the watch-only wallet requires to receive output descriptors with the coin information.
-This case includes the coins as Bitcoin where a script type is specified in addition of an extended public key, both information are contained in `account` UR type.
+This case includes the coins as Bitcoin where an output descriptor is specified in addition of an extended public key, both information are contained in `account` UR type.

-The first case of the second layer is privileged with a watch-only wallet synchronizing only coins based on script types, e.g. Sparrow wallet with Bitcoin accounts.
+The first case of the second layer is privileged with a watch-only wallet synchronizing only coins based on output descriptors, e.g. Sparrow wallet with Bitcoin accounts.

 **Use case**